kamalesh2509/Univariate-Linear-Regression/README.md

 '''
  Program for Univariat linear regression using the least squere method
- Developed By : Adhithya M R
+ Developed By : kamalesh.E
- Register Number:22002941
+ Register Number:22004792
 '''
 import numpy as np
 # Preprocessing Input data